List of Canadian Stanley Cup Final television announcers: English-language networks

-CBC's coverage of Games 3, 4 and 5 of the 1954 Stanley Cup Finals were joined in progress at 9:30 p.m. (approximately one hour after start time).
+CBC's coverage of Games 3, 4 and 5 of the 1954 Stanley Cup Final were joined in progress at 9:30 p.m. (approximately one hour after start time).
 Meanwhile, CBC joined Game 6 in at 10 p.m. (again, one hour after start time).
 Game 7 was carried Dominion wide (nationwide) from opening the face off at 9 p.m.
 Since Game 7 was played on Good Friday night, there were no commercials (Imperial Oil was the sponsor).

-The 1961 Stanley Cup Finals were almost not televised in Canada at all.
+The 1961 Stanley Cup Final were almost not televised in Canada at all.
 At that time, the CBC only had rights to the Montreal Canadiens and Toronto Maple Leafs' games; home games only during the season and all games in the playoffs.
 However, with both the Canadiens and Maple Leafs eliminated in the semi-finals, the CBC's worst nightmare became reality.
 The CBC had to conceive a way to carry the Finals between the Chicago Black Hawks-Detroit Red Wings or face public revolt.
 According to lore, the CBC found a way to link their Windsor viewers as having a vested interest in the Finals with the across the river Red Wings.
 Thus, CBC was able to carry the series after inking special contracts with the Red Wings and Black Hawks as a service to the Windsor market.
 From Windsor, CBC linked the signal to Toronto and they relayed the coverage Dominion-wide.
 From there, Canadians were able to see the Finals with nary a glitch in the coverage.

-To accommodate the American TV coverage on NBC (1966 marked the first time that a Stanley Cup Finals game was to be nationally broadcast on American network television), Game 1 of the 1966 Stanley Cup Finals was shifted to a Sunday afternoon.
+To accommodate the American TV coverage on NBC (1966 marked the first time that a Stanley Cup Final game was to be nationally broadcast on American network television), Game 1 of the 1966 Stanley Cup Final was shifted to a Sunday afternoon.
 This in return, was the first time ever that a National Hockey League game was played on a Sunday afternoon in Montreal.
 While Games 1 and 4 of the NBC broadcasts were televised in color, CBC carried these games and all other games in black and white.

-The most commonly seen video clip of Bobby Orr's famous overtime goal ("The Flight") in Game 4 of the 1970 Stanley Cup Finals is the American version broadcast on CBS as called by Dan Kelly.
+The most commonly seen video clip of Bobby Orr's famous overtime goal ("The Flight") in Game 4 of the 1970 Stanley Cup Final is the American version broadcast on CBS as called by Dan Kelly.
 This archival clip can be considered a rarity, since about 98% of the time, any surviving kinescopes or videotapes of the actual telecasts of hockey games from this era usually emanate from CBC's coverage.
-According to Dick Irvin Jr.'s book My 26 Stanley Cups (Irvin was in the CBC booth with Danny Gallivan during the 1970 Stanley Cup Finals), he was always curious why even the CBC prototypically uses the CBS replay of the Bobby Orr goal (with Dan Kelly's commentary) instead of Gallivan's call.
+According to Dick Irvin Jr.'s book My 26 Stanley Cups (Irvin was in the CBC booth with Danny Gallivan during the 1970 Stanley Cup Final), he was always curious why even the CBC prototypically uses the CBS replay of the Bobby Orr goal (with Dan Kelly's commentary) instead of Gallivan's call.
 The explanation that Irvin received was that the CBC's master tape of the game (along with others) was thrown away in order clear shelf space at the network.